DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-mentor-materials.md

 Review 5 mins

-1. Start this session by briefly following up the actions that the mentee set at the end of last week’s session, which was to plan a lesson which retained core knowledge but also introduced values important to your mentee.
+1. Start this session by briefly following up the actions that the mentee set at the end of last week's session, which was to plan a lesson which retained core knowledge but also introduced values important to your mentee.
 Ask your mentee to summarise:
    1. what they did
    2. the impact of this on pupil learning (including how they are evaluating this)
    3. what they will do going forward to build on these actions